AppSecure-nrw/security-belts/orange/same-artifact-for-environments.md

 # Same Artifact for Environments

+## Activities

-Build your artifacts only once.
-Use the same artifact for testing as well as for production purposes.
-This ensures your artifact in production is the one you tested.
-Do not use environment names to configure your artifact.
+- Build your artifacts only once.
+- Use the same artifact for testing as well as for production purposes.
+- This ensures your artifact in production is the one you tested.
+- Do not use environment names to configure your artifact.

 ## Benefits

 - The tested artifact is the one which is deployed.
-No environment specific changes are required right before production deployment.
-Therefore, bugs introduced by these changes are prevented.
+- No environment specific changes are required right before production deployment.
+- Therefore, bugs introduced by these changes are prevented.

 ## Assessment